Information for Victorian workplaces

 If you’re an employer, before you stand any employees down, use our Stand down – employer checklist to make sure you follow the right process and meet your employer obligations.

 Participating in the JobKeeper scheme?
-We have information about stand downs under the JobKeeper scheme on our Stand downs & the JobKeeper scheme page.
+We have information about stand downs under the JobKeeper scheme on our JobKeeper enabling stand down directions page.

 Back to top